 It looks and tastes like muddy water but I liked the way it made my tongue tingle and I did feel more relaxed after drinking it.
 Maybe I should get some for flying as a natural alternative to valium.

-There are customs associated with drinking Kava for the first time, you start by clapping once and saying ‘Bula’ (Hello) before drinking, then clap three times and say ‘Mothe’(see you again) after.
+Kava ceremony at Blue Lagoon Resort on Nacula Island in the Yasawa Islands of FijiThere are customs associated with drinking Kava for the first time, you start by clapping once and saying ‘Bula’ (Hello) before drinking, then clap three times and say ‘Mothe’(see you again) after.

 After drinking the muddy concoction out of a half coconut shell, we were serenaded with local songs accompanied by a ukulele.
 As soon as I hear a ukulele it takes me back to Hawaii.
 Now it will remind me of Fiji as well.

 We met so many amazing people during our stay and meals were a social affair.
-Sitting at communal tables was a great way to meet other guests and the guests staying at Blue Lagoon while we were there were a great mix of backpackers, couples and families.
+Sitting at communal tables was a great way to meet other guests and the guests staying at Blue Lagoon while we were there were a great mix of backpackers, couples, and families.
 The staff were incredibly friendly, welcoming and warm.

 I loved that they could joke around and have some fun while working, while still maintaining a high level of professionalism.
 Fijians are just able to do that.
 There were also some friendly dogs that I presume were stray but were used to people.

-One in particular was very friendly and jumped up on us in the hammock a few times and even stole Trav’s bean bag.
+One, in particular, was very friendly and jumped up on us in the hammock a few times and even stole Trav’s bean bag.

 Our days at Blue Lagoon were a perfect mix of adventure and relaxation.
 We were up around 7 am every day to catch breakfast at 7.30 am before getting started on the day’s activities.

-Snorkeling was probably my favourite activity.
+Beach time at Blue Lagoon Resort on Nacula Island in the Yasawa Islands of FijiSnorkeling was probably my favorite activity.
 The reef was literally steps away from the beach and despite its easy access, the coral was spectacular and there were tons of colourful fish.
 I bought my own snorkel and mask so it didn’t cost me anything.

 The water was so clear so the visibility was fantastic and I had the reef practically to myself the few times that I went out.
 Some kids at the resort saw a sea horse, which would be one of my dream marine life sightings, but unfortunately, I didn’t see any.